leocasanova/Momentum-Trading/README.md

 # Momentum-Trading

+The MACD is a trend-following momentum indicator that shows the relationship between two moving averages of a security's price and is constructed as follows:

+> MACD line: 12-period EMA - 26-period EMA

+> Signal line: 9-period EMA of MACD line

+> MACD histogram: MACD line - Signal line

 The objective of this expert advisor is to take advantage of the market's momentum reflected in the MACD histogram.

-The MACD is a trend-following momentum indicator that shows the relationship between two moving averages of a security's price and is constructed as follows:

-> MACD Line: 12-period EMA - 26-period EMA

-> Signal Line: 9-period EMA of MACD line

-> MACD Histogram: MACD line - Signal line

 <img src="MACD histogram.png">